elpraga/Termux-tools/README.md

 ### Install
 Big thanks to [@tomty89](https://github.com/termux/termux-packages/issues/2150) for letting me know how to compile `psutils` in termux.

+Note: Psutils can be now installed easily by typing `apt install psutils`.

 #### Installing necessary packages to handle PDF files

 `pkg install python poppler ghostscript`